-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outline of Little Fung at the table?

-Can you fit the tangram pieces into the outlines of the chairs?
+Can you fit the tangram pieces into the outlines of these people?

 A shape and space game for 2,3 or 4 players.
 Be the last person to be able to place a pentomino piece on the playing board.
 Play with card, or on the computer.